 The following are the best skip the line ticket options and guided tours for the Louvre:

-- Ultimate Louvre skip the line guided tour – of all the tours, this Get Your Guide Originals is my favorite.
-It is great value for money, groups are small and the guides incredibly well prepared.
+- Ultimate Louvre skip the line guided tour – this Get Your Guide Originals is the one I did and loved it.

 - Louvre Museum skip the line

 - Louvre Highlights Tour: Mona Lisa, Venus de Milo & Winged Victory – a valuable tour with a strong focus on these 3 pieces.